 WHETHER YOU’RE A BELIEVER OR NOT, THERE’S A WHOLE HOST OF ALIEN ABDUCTEES OUT THERE WHO HAVE LIVED TO TELL THEIR TALES… AND ARE NOW PUTTING THEIR WORDS TO MUSIC

-Not many people get to explore the outer edges of our universe, and more specifically receive contact with beings from other realities.
-But those who have are collectively known as “experiencers”, contactees or abductees.
+Not many people get to explore the outer edges of our universe or, more specifically, receive contact with beings from other realities.
+But those who have are collectively known as “experiencers,” contactees or abductees.
 They’re just like you and me; there’s no such thing as discrimination outside our world, it seems.

-Over the past seven years, I’ve done many interviews both on (and off) camera and radio—starting in 2011 under The Ammach Project, now superseded by The ET Newsroom (ETN)—with a wide variety of intelligent (and perfectly sane, may I add) people from all walks of life claiming to have experienced something extraterrestrial.
-The people I’ve chatted to include scientists, a retired emergency room nurse, visionaries, ex-military, as well as ordinary men and women from all over the world.
-Through listening to these people’s stories, I’ve come to the inescapable, unalienable conclusion that something is happening by way of contact involving other intelligences, often non-human, with some of humanity.
-Extra terrestrials, if you will.
+Over the past seven years, I have done many interviews both on (and off) camera and radio—starting in 2011 under The Ammach Project, now superseded by The ET Newsroom (ETN)—with a wide variety of intelligent (and perfectly sane, may I add) people from all walks of life claiming to have experienced something extraterrestrial.
+The people I’ve chatted to include scientists, a retired emergency room nurse, visionaries, ex-military, and other ordinary men and women from all over the world.
+Through listening to these people’s stories, I’ve come to the inescapable, unalienable conclusion that something is happening by way of contact involving other intelligent life, often non-human, with some of humanity.
+Extraterrestrials, if you will.